singhalshreya/NiaxFAQBot/README.md

 NIAX -FAQBot welcome you!
 Have a hackathon coming up ?
-Worried you might miss the deadline? :astonished:
+Worried you might miss the deadline?
 Can't find exact answers?

 NIAX is your one stop destination for any Hackathon!
 Get all your answers with Niax!
 Whether it is a trivial doubt or the whole process of registrtion, NIAX will help you best!